refrigerat0r/QoLMod/README.md

 Download [Maragon](https://github.com/MaragonMH/)'s release version of [AxiomVergeMods](https://github.com/MaragonMH/AxiomVergeMods/releases/latest) and follow the readme.
 When selecting your mods, be sure to select QoLMod from the menu, then give it a name, and select "Package."

 # Contributions
+If you'd like to make suggestions for the mod, contact refrigerat0r(wolfe) in the Official Axiom Verge Discord server, in the #modding channel.

-If you'd like to add improvements or give feedback to the modding application, please feel free to contact [Maragon](https://github.com/MaragonMH/) in the "Official Axiom Verge" Discord Server, in the #modding channel, so you can make the app even better.
+If you'd like to add improvements or give feedback to the modding application, please feel free to contact Maragon in the "Official Axiom Verge" Discord Server, in the #modding channel, so you can make the app even better.